Last Updated on 31 March 2023 by Dan

 The negatives I’ll cover further in the “could improve” section.

-The Snoop app’s budgeting tools are adequate but limited – if you’re after a very quick snapshot of all your spending in one place (such if you have multiple credit or debit cards) then the information is well presented, but the usefulness largely stops here.
+The Snoop App‘s budgeting tools are well presented if you’re after a very quick snapshot of all your spending in one place (such if you have multiple credit or debit cards).

 Finally I will just mention that whoever is doing the content writing for Snoop is doing a great job – reading the articles and “snoops” was generally upbeat, occasionally fun and most importantly clear.